-In order to be registered with DTI, your business name must have a:
+In order to be registered with DTI, your business name must have the following:

-- Dominant Name: This is the main portion of your business name and is usually composed of a word, group of words, or a mixture of numbers and letters.
+- The Dominant Name is the main portion of your business name.
+It is unique to your business and is usually composed of a word, group of words, or a mixture of numbers and letters.

-- Business Name Descriptor: This describes the nature of your business and gives people an idea of what kind of product or service you’re selling.
+- The Business Name Descriptor describes the nature of your business and gives people an idea of what kind of product or service you’re selling.

 Yes.
-Whereas the business name is your business’s legal name that will appear on all business and government paperwork, its trade name is what the public will see through your marketing and sales activities.
+Whereas the business name is your business’s legal name that will appear on all business and government paperwork, it’s the trade name that the public will see through your marketing and sales activities.